 List of accepted documents

 The UIDAI provides a comprehensive list of accepted documents for both PoI and PoA on its official website.
 It’s always a good idea to check this list before initiating any update process to ensure you have the correct documents.
-Using an outdated or unaccepted document will lead to rejection.
+To ensure successful processing, it is vital to use current and accepted documents.

 Proof of Identity (PoI) examples: